-I am so excited that I was asked to write this article for DentalTown as part of my mission to spread endodontic information to general dentists.
-I am sharing a portion of the article here and you can continue to read in Dental Town’s August 2018 issue.
+I am so excited that I was asked to write this article about cone beam technology for DentalTown as part of my mission to spread endodontic information to general dentists.
+I am sharing a portion of the article here, and you can continue to read it in Dental Town.

-Reason 1: It aids in early diagnosis and early detection of disease
+Reason 1: My cone beam aids in early diagnosis and early detection of disease.

-Reason 2: It reveals the true etiology of root canal failure
+Reason 2: Cone beams reveal the true etiology of root canal failure.

 When I see a root canal that is failing, I always want to know why.
 My cone beam always tells me the whole story.
 Figure 5 is an example of a patient with a failed root canal on tooth #19.